Short Sale Hardship Letters and Affidavits

 Length of the Hardship Letter

 The letter shouldn't exceed one page in length—shorter is fine.
-The letter should be concise, including only the facts that are relevant to making your case.
+The letter should be concise, including only the facts relevant to your case.

 Mistakes to Avoid in Your Hardship Letter

-When you write the hardship letter, don't include anything that would hurt your case.
+When you write the hardship letter, don't include anything that would hurt your situation.
 Here are some examples of things you shouldn't say in the letter:

 • Don't say that your situation is your lender's fault or that their employees are jerks.

-• Don't state that things are going to turn around for you soon because if the lender thinks you might have the financial means at some point in the near future to repay part of the debt, you might not be approved for loss mitigation.
+• Don't state that things will likely turn around for you.
+If the lender thinks you might soon have the financial means to repay part of the debt, you might not be approved for loss mitigation.

-• Don't mention that you have access to funds that aren't shown elsewhere in your short sale application.
-For example, don't say something like "I could borrow $10,000 from my mother" because then the lender might require a contribution from you before approving a short sale.
+• Don't mention that you can access funds not shown elsewhere in your short sale application.
+For example, don't say something like "I could borrow $10,000 from my mother," because then the lender might require a contribution from you before approving a short sale.

 How to Fill Out a Hardship Affidavit